rahmanMunna/documentation-Nestjs/type-orm-pgsql.md

 export class CustomerModule { }
 ```
 ### Key facts :
-  - import the CustomerEntity.
+  - Import the `CustomerEntity`.
-  - TypeOrmModule.forFeature() -> this takes an array as parameter.
+  - `TypeOrmModule.forFeature(`) -> this takes an array as parameter.
-  - array will be all entity class.
+  - Array will be all entity class.

 ### Step - 4 :
-  - Create an Dedicated Repository class for each Entity.
+  - Create an Dedicated Repository class for each Entity and must make it `@Injectable()`
-  -

 ```.ts
 @Injectable()
 export class CustomerRepository {